-There are simple things you can do to maintain your personal safety, too.
+There are simple things you can do to maintain your personal safety at scrap recycling centers, too.
 Here are some essential safety guidelines that every scrap yard visitor should know and practice:

 When you enter our property, drive directly to the drive-thru entrance or the truck scale, depending on whether you’ve brought non-ferrous or ferrous scrap.
 Cohen employees will guide you from there.